 After having rotator cuff surgery, I discovered the products that make my one-armed life easier.
 I have put together a list for you of items you might consider.
 To save you time and effort, I researched the best products on selected Amazon Choice or Top Sellers where I could.

 I have also a list of resources that I found helpful so I have linked them below under the shopping items.
+So keep scrolling!

 This shoulder pulley will be used in your physical therapy at home to improve the range of motion for your shoulder.